HYF-Class22/agile-development-group3-all-about-trees/README.md

 # All About Trees

-> all about trees is a simple website for parents to
+All about trees is a simple website for parents to

+Introducing children to trees and encouraging

+them to participate in tree-planting activities

+is a step towards promoting an eco-friendly lifestyle

+in their early years 🌳.

 ## Table of contents